First time in Centro Historico?

 Now you are facing a small cobblestone boulevard dotted with black olive and laurel trees.
 Walk along and to your left is the entrance to the Museo de Arte, opposite the pub Macaws.
 This imposing and beautiful one storey building is from 1896, and served as the headquarters of the Hidalgo family.
 The family owned hardware stores, construction supplies, and were important ship owners.
 There are three galleries: the permanent collection is in the Sala Antonio López Sáenz.
 The first revolving exhibit gallery is Sala Roberto Perez Rubio, and second exhibit gallery, across the courtyard with the ancient banyan tree, to the left, is Sala Carlos Bueno.
 The exhibits are all free, and are usually varied and thought provoking.
 The museum supports local talent as well as sculptors, photographers and interesting art installations from around the world.
 Hours are from 10 a.m. to 5 p.m.
 Tuesday to Sunday.

 Smell the sea?
-Still on Sixto Osuna, you walk west and pass the Bancomer.
-The melon coloured Bancomer dates from 1872, and again you’ll see wooden balconies similar to the ones in the Reynaud Building.
-But we aren’t going banking, you are ending your walking tour with the best view of Mazatlan.
+Still on Sixto Osuna, you walk west and pass the Oxxo store on the corner.
+You are ending your walking tour with the best view of Mazatlan.
 You are now officially on Olas Altas (high waves) or the Malecon (our four mile boardwalk to Valentino’s in the Golden Zone), cross over and you’ll see The Freeman Hotel, with a Best Western logo.
 In 1940, this was Mazatlan’s first skyscraper.
 Take the elevator to the 9th floor, (clean restrooms) walk up two flights of stairs and a 360 degree view awaits you on their roof top bar.
 Be kind and buy a drink to support the Freeman’s light, and electricity bills and soak up this first class view.
 Some suggest the landscape is “the Tropic of Cancer meeting the Mexican Riveria.”
 You decide what your Mazatlan is.
 When you depart the Freeman, [the buses no longer run on Olas Altas] return to the market and flag the same green/white bus and you are on your way home.
 The white buses [more run down] are about 10 pesos and the green buses are about $13 pesos.

 Shopping on the side streets